gaveen/vimfiles/README.md

 - Automatic completion of matching pairs (e.g., `()`, `[]`, `{}`, `''`, `""`, etc.)
 - Auto-editing of matching pairs (For examples, see: [tpope/vim-surround](https://github.com/tpope/vim-surround))
 - Use _ and + keys to increase and decrease the range of text selection blocks
-- Better text aligning support (For examples, see: [Vimcasts - Tabular](http://vimcasts.org/episodes/aligning-text-with-tabular-vim/))
+- Better text aligning support (For examples, see: [Vimcasts - Aligning text with Tabular.vim](http://vimcasts.org/episodes/aligning-text-with-tabular-vim/))
 - Show non printable characters such as: tab, trailing spaces
 - List and indicate open/active buffers in the bottom status bar